mpieciak18/library/README.md

 "... a simple library rolodex'

-This project is from [the Odin Project](https://www.theodinproject.com)(specifically, from their [Full Stack Javascript](https://www.theodinproject.com/paths/full-stack-javascript) curriculum).
-[Click here](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library) to read more about the project requirements.
+This project is from the [the Odin Project](https://www.theodinproject.com) (specifically, from their [Full Stack Javascript](https://www.theodinproject.com/paths/full-stack-javascript) curriculum).

+[Click here](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library) to read more about the project specifications.

 ![live preview of the library app](./public/images/sample.gif)